guilhemmarchand/trackme/docs/userguide.rst

 Clearing tags
 -------------

-**You can clear all tags that are currently affected to a data source, by clicking on the Clear tags button, you remove all tags information for this data source, which gets reflected immediatly in the tags filter form of the main data sources screen.**
+**You can clear all tags that are currently affected to a data source, by clicking on the Clear tags button, you remove all tags for this data source.**

 .. image:: img/tags_img006.png
    :alt: tags_img006.png